-Many of us have heard about the Tripa tou Pelaou cave (Hole of the sea) in Agios Mattheos which is said to have seven levels and to be connected to the sea.
+Many have heard about the Tripa tou Pelaou cave (Hole of the sea) on the top of the mountain in Agios Mattheos (440 metres), which is said to have seven levels and to be connected to the sea.

 It has been said since two or three generations ago that there is a large room on the sixth or seventh level.

 There is also a story from a man who said that when he was young, 54 years ago (1965), he entered the small opening which is located some metres below the entrance to the Tripa tou Pelaou cave, and ended up in the main room of the cave!